roadtocode4u/spaceship/docs/python-programming/11-function/11-function.md

 >5<br/>
 >8

  In the above example, we are taking create one variable that is `num` and taking input from the user.
 In the `f` variable  we are storing value of `0` and `s` variable we are storing value of `1` then print `f` & `s`.
-The `for` statement initiates a loop that will repeat for a specified number of times, in this case, `num times.
+The `for` statement initiates a loop that will repeat for a specified number of times, in this case, `num times`.

  then we are creating `num` variable and in this variable storing value of addtion of `f & s`.
 In this `f` variable we are storing value of `s`. and `s` variable storing value of `num` then print this `num` variable.